Cold nodule

 A cold nodule is a thyroid nodule that does not produce thyroid hormone.
 On a radioactive iodine uptake test a cold nodule takes up less radioactive material than the surrounding thyroid tissue.
 A cold nodule may be malignant or benign.
 On scintigraphy cold nodules do not show but are easily shown on ultrasound.
 Figure 1 illustrates the basic anatomy of the thyroid gland.
 The case shown in Figure 4 shows a cold nodule quite emphasized representation of the thyroid.
 The investigation was carried out due to a goiter rating of 3.
 Striking was the discrepancy between the magnification sonographically depicted the thyroid lobe and the findings in the scintigraphy; the lower part of the right lobe and the lateral part of the left missing in the bone scan, although demonstrably thyroid tissue is present there sonographically.
-This imperfective representation for thyroid tissue is the characteristic of "cold node".
-"Cold nodule" in older women usually benign and 15-20% Malignant.
-And in Men or child cancer until proven otherwise.
+This imperfective representation for thyroid tissue is the characteristic of a "cold node".
+Cold nodules are common in older women and are usually benign, with only 15-20% being malignant.
+In men or children, cold nodules are much less common, and presumed to be cancerous until proven otherwise.